Leader Election via Unique Sink Orientation

-A certification scheme is used to solve a given task $\mathcal{T} = (O,P)$.
-The key property we prove, is that if a configuration is locally correct with respect to the certification scheme, then it is globally correct (i.e., it is a correct configuration for the task).
-Formally, let $out : C \rightarrow O$.
-We say that there exists a certification scheme $(C,R)$ for some task $(O,P)$ in a family of possibly labelled graphs $\mathcal{F}$ if for every $G \in \mathcal{F}$ the following two properties are satisfied\footnote{The symbol $\circ$ denotes the composition operator.}:
+A labeling scheme is used to characterize the solutions to a given task $\mathcal{T} = (O,P)$.
+The key property we prove, is that if a configuration is (locally) correct with respect to the labeling scheme, then it is (globally) correct with respect to the task specification (i.e., it is a correct configuration for the task).
+Formally, there exists $out : L \rightarrow O$, such that there exists a labeling scheme $(L,R)$ for some task $(O,P)$ in a family of graphs (that might initially have inputs) $\mathcal{F}$ if for every $G \in \mathcal{F}$ the following two properties are satisfied\footnote{The symbol $\circ$ denotes the composition operator.}:

-\begin{description} \item[Existence] $\forall G \in \mathcal{F}, \text{ } \exists (G,x_C) \text{ s.t. } \forall v \in V, \text{ } (B_1(v), x_C |_{N[v]}) \in R$ \item[Soundness] $\forall (G,x_c) \text{ s.t. } G \in \mathcal{F}, \text{ if } \forall v \text{ } (B_1(v), x_C |_{N[v]}) \in R \text{ then } (G, \emph{out} \circ x_C) \in P$ \end{description}
+\begin{description} \item[Existence] $\forall G \in \mathcal{F}, \text{ } \exists (G,x_L) \text{ s.t. } \forall v \in V, \text{ } (B_1(v), x_L |_{N[v]}) \in R$ \item[Soundness] $\forall (G,x_L) \text{ s.t. } G \in \mathcal{F}, \text{ if } \forall v \text{ } (B_1(v), x_L |_{N[v]}) \in R \text{ then } (G, \emph{out} \circ x_L) \in P$ \end{description}

-In most of our certification schemes, the certificates correspond to an edge orientation.
-For these certificates, we denote the configuration as $\vec{G}$ and we adopt the following encoding for the certificates: the certificate assigned to each node $v \in V$ is composed of $\deg(v)$ bits where each bit encodes the direction of the corresponding incident edge.
+In most of our labeling schemes, the labels correspond to an edge orientation.
+For these labels, we denote the configuration as $\vec{G}$ and we adopt the following encoding for the labels: the label assigned to each node $v \in V$ is composed of $\deg(v)$ bits where each bit encodes the direction of the corresponding incident edge.
 We assume that 0 denotes an incoming edge to $v$ and 1 denotes an outgoing edge from $v$.
-The bit at position $i \in \{0,\ldots,\deg(v)-1\}$ of the certificate corresponds to the direction of the edge at port $i$ of $v$.
+The bit at position $i \in \{0,\ldots,\deg(v)-1\}$ of the label corresponds to the direction of the edge at port $i$ of $v$.
 A visualization of this for the graph in \cref{fig:view} is given in \cref{fig:directed-edges}.

 For each edge $uv$ where $u$ (resp. $v$) is connected to $v$ (resp. $u$) through port $i$ (resp. $j$), we say that the edge is oriented if the $i$-th bit of $u$ differs from the $j$-th bit of $v$.